 Vincarta’s Schloss Johannisberg wines

 We thought Schloss Johannisberg was wonderful.
-After careful tasting and deliberation, we we included two of their wines in our launch selection:
+After careful tasting and deliberation, we we included some of their wines in our launch selection:

 2015 Riesling Silver Seal from Schloss JohannisbergTop producer£49.00 Buy now